MrTuge123/League_of_Legends_Analysis/README.md

   ![Accuracy_formula](images/Accuracy.jpg)
   where yi is the true label and yi hat is the model’s prediction.
 - **Prediction Question:**
-  > Can a classifier, given only kills, gold, XP, creep‑score, and objective metrics at minute 25, accurately predict which team will win the match?
+  > What game performance metric at the 25 minute checkpoint is the most influential to the outcome of the match?

 ## Baseline Model